- Blood cancer

 Acute lymphoblastic leukaemia (ALL)

-ALL is a type of cancer that affects blood-producing cells called lymphoblasts.
+ALL is a fast-developing type of blood cancer that affects cells called lymphoid blasts or lymphoblasts.

-ALL affects cells called lymphoblasts (or blast cells, for short).
-They’re a type of white blood cell, which are a vital part of your immune system.
-Lymphoblasts are the immature cells that should develop into lymphocytes, in your bone marrow.
+ALL affects cells called lymphoid blasts (also called lymphoblasts or blast cells) in your bone marrow.
+These are a type of white blood cell, which are a vital part of your immune system.
+Normally, lymphoid blasts mature and develop into lymphocytes, which fight infection.

-ALL develops more quickly than some other blood cancers, so quick diagnosis and treatment are really important.
+ALL develops more quickly than some other blood cancers, so fast diagnosis and treatment are really important.

 Types of ALL

-There are different subtypes of ALL.
-The treatment you’ll have may differ depending on which specific type you’re diagnosed with.
-There are different types of lymphocytes, known as B cells and T cells.
+There are different types of ALL.
+The treatment you’ll have may be different depending on the specific type you’re diagnosed with.
+There are two types of lymphocytes known as B cells and T cells.
 When you have ALL, it usually affects one type or the other, so doctors will say you have either:

 - T-cell ALL (more common in young people and men)